commerceblock/docs/source/ocean-config/index.rst

      - yes

 Script destination for burnlist coins, required if burnlist is enabled (option -burnlist=1).
+The number of coins is specified by ``policycoins``.

 -whitelistcoinsdestination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^